US Rep. John Lewis, civil rights icon, dead at 80

 "We have lost a giant," former President Bill Clinton and former Secretary of State Hilary Clinton said in a statement.
 "John Lewis gave all he had to redeem America's unmet promise of equality and justice for all, and to create a place for us to build a more perfect union together."

-House Speaker Nancy Pelosi confirmed Lewis’ passing late Friday night, calling him “one of the greatest heroes of American history.”
+House Speaker Nancy Pelosi, D-Calif., confirmed Lewis’ passing late Friday night, calling him “one of the greatest heroes of American history.”

 “All of us were humbled to call Congressman Lewis a colleague, and are heartbroken by his passing,” Pelosi said.
 “May his memory be an inspiration that moves us all to, in the face of injustice, make ‘good trouble, necessary trouble.’”